lokesh/pinback/README.md

 You can utilize the Foursquare API with an API key that is generated via the developer portal, but for certain data, including user check-ins, you'll need to use OAuth.

+This process is cumbersome, but you only have to do it once.

-1. Go to https://foursquare.com/developers/login.
+1. Go to https://foursquare.com/developers/.
 Create a new developer account if you don't have one.
-2. Create a new app in their developer portal.
+2. Create a new project in their developer portal.
 3. In the *Project Settings*, enter http://www.google.com in the Redirect URL field.
 Take note that your Client ID and Client Secret are listed just above.
 4. In your browser, navigate to the following URL:
 ```shell